AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services.Interfaces/IUndoRedo/CanUndo.md

 IUndoRedo.CanUndo Method
 ========================
-AutomationML 2.1 APIDetermines, if the service can undo a command
+Determines, if the service can undo a command

   **Namespace:**  [Aml.Engine.Services.Interfaces][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)